vinay-ram1999/vinay-ram1999/README.md

 - 👋 Hi, I’m @vinay-ram1999
-- 👀 I’m interested in Aerospace, Automobiles, Astronomy, CFD
-- 🌱 I’m a Mechanical Engineering Graduate
+- 🌱 I’m a Mechanical Engineer
-- 💞️ I’m looking to collaborate on CFD
+- 💞️ I’m looking to collaborate on Data Science, CFD
-- 📫 reach me @ gazulavinayram@gmail.com
+- 👀 I’m interested in Aerospace, Automobiles, CFD, Data Science

 <!---
 vinay-ram1999/vinay-ram1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.